timo-cingoez/zip-builder/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 # TODO
-* add a toolbar or infobar at the top with version, excluded dirs, maybe environment info (maybe icons with tooltips)
 * parse commit files to FileData, maybe get the required info from api (extension, size) ?
 * find a way to call py script for commits from project or fetch the commits with JS (would also make parsing easier)
 * make custom logo that includes P4N